dravyaaa/Gratitude-Journal/README.md

 - Explore the "Personalized Prompts" section for suggestions to enhance your gratitude practice.
 - Respond to prompts by typing.

+## Project Overview

+The Gratitude Journal Web Application is a user-friendly digital platform designed to cater specifically to elderly users, providing them with a seamless and accessible tool for expressing gratitude, enhancing emotional well-being, and reducing feelings of loneliness.

+Some of the OS concepts used in the project are:

+**File System Interaction:**
+The project simulates file system interactions using the localStorage API in the browser.
+This abstraction allows for data persistence similar to how files are stored in a traditional file system.

+**System Calls:**
+The project utilizes underlying system calls made by the browser when interacting with the localStorage API for storing and retrieving data.

 ## Project Goals
 - Develop a user-friendly Gratitude Journal web application tailored specifically for elderly users.
 - Implement features for creating journal entries, including personalized prompts and voice-to-text entry.